on the ground |

 To help identify what motivates me to create such images I formulated a string of 'I' statements, as follows:

-I thrive on experimenting with composition.
+I thrive on

 I feel passionate about using depth of field to focus on fine detail.